LT-Schmiddy/mm-ez-text-replacement-utils/docs/Custom Messages and Handles.md

 It's important to remember that message IDs in Majora's Mask are unsigned 16-bit integers, and EZTR is not able to change that.
 The highest message ID value used by the original game is 13644 (0x354C).
 Since the highest possible unsigned 16-bit integer is 65535, that leaves us 51891 remaining message
 IDs to work with.
-Sure, that's a fairly large number, but it's not impossible that problems could arise as the Recomp modding matures, especially if a mod badly designed.
-Since EZTR is responsible for handling out new message IDs (and obviously should not be handing out the same ID more than once), it's not inconcievable some inexperienced modder might try to implement dynamic text generation by declaring a new message entry for every variant of some statement.
+Sure, that's a fairly large number, but it's not impossible that problems could arise as Recomp modding matures—especially if a mod is badly designed.
+Since EZTR is responsible for handing out new message IDs (and obviously should not be handing out the same ID more than once), it's not inconceivable some inexperienced modder might try to implement dynamic text generation by declaring a new message entry for every variant of some statement.
 While EZTR's new restriction on declaring new messages outside of `EZTR_ON_INIT` will help with this (preventing those new messages from being generated during gameplay), it does not fully solve the issue.
 Dynamic text such as this can easily be handled with EZTR's callback system instead.

-For one mod to override a custom message from another mod is actually not far-fetched a situation as one might expect.
-Perhaps someone wishes to create a translation patch for a custom NPC, or alter their dialog so that is matches up with content are altered by another mod.
+For one mod to override a custom message from another mod is actually not as far-fetched a situation as one might expect.
+Perhaps someone wishes to create a translation patch for a custom NPC, or alter their dialog so that it matches up with content altered by another mod.
 Such patches are easy enough with vanilla messages, where the ID is a universal, hardcoded value, but less so when the ID is assigned at runtime by EZTR.

-After considering several possible implementations, I settled on the system described below because it for the following reasons:
+After considering several possible implementations, I settled on the system described below for the following reasons:

-* EZTR manages custom message ID assignments, to prevent conflict between mods.
+* EZTR manages custom message ID assignments to prevent conflict between mods.
 * It encourages frugality with declaring message IDs by ensuring that the number of message IDs a mod will receive is countable at compile time, and encouraging the use of dynamic messages via callbacks where appropriate.
-* The IDs of specific custom messages are easily accessable (and the content replacable) by additional mods without requiring significant performance overhead.
+* The IDs of specific custom messages are easily accessible (and the content replaceable) by additional mods without requiring significant performance overhead.

 ### What is A Custom Message Handle, anyway?